Nine Media Corporation: Broadcast company

 Solar TV ventured as Solar Television Network, Inc. (STVNI) on January 5, 2010, becoming the Solar Entertainment's corporate television arm.
 The new company launched an all talk and news channel, Talk TV, on March 2, 2011, co-owned by Solar TV and Southern Broadcasting Network.
 (Talk TV would later change its name to Solar News Channel on October 30, 2012.)
 At the end of 2011, Solar TV launched its own news division called Solar News.
 The programs produced by the new division were staffed by former ANC personalities such as Jing Magsaysay, Pia Hontiveros, Nancy Irlanda, Claire Celdran and Mai Rodriguez.

-STVNI acquired a 34% stake in the Radio Philippines Network from the Philippine Government as a part of RPN/IBC privatization in 2011.
+STVNI later represented Solar Entertainment's acquisition to Radio Philippines Network (34% privatized) from the Philippine Government as a part of RPN/IBC privatization in 2011.

 In November 2013, President and COO of San Miguel Corporation, Ramon Ang, attempted to acquire the majority stake of STVNI from the Tieng family, who controlled the company.
 He settled for a minority share of STVNI in September 2014.

 In the third quarter of 2014, Solar Entertainment chair Wilson Tieng announced that the ALC Group of Companies, owned by late former Ambassador Antonio Cabangon-Chua, had acquired STVNI and its 34% majority stake on RPN.
 The sale of STVNI was caused by Solar Entertainment's revenue losses after its investment in RPN.
 After the sale, Wilson Tieng and Robert Rivera resigned from their respective positions as chairman and president of RPN.
 Solar TV reflected the change in ownership by removing the Solar branding from all Solar News Channel programs; SNC was rebranded as 9TV on August 23, 2014.